If you’re in a hurry and looking for our top pick, we recommend the D’Addario EJ55 as one of the best banjo strings.

-Those banjo strings are both enduring and practical.
+Those strings are both enduring and practical.
 The thick coating, however, can limit the strings’ vibration and depth of your tone.

 The D’Addario EJ69 is one of the famous 5-string banjo gauges.
 The reason for its popularity goes to its widely known manufacturer and its light strings.